NightShade256/bfexec/README.md

 ## Changelog

-v3.0.3

-1. Added Multiply Loop optimization support.
-Now it takes the Towers of Hanoi example only ~3.5 minutes to finish!
-   Speed in other programs is also greatly improved!
+v3.1.0

+1. Optimized some sections of the code.
+There is a minor performance boost of about 10% in some large programs.

 ## Contributing